legendu-net/blog/misc/content/2019/02/spark-sql-tips/spark-sql-tips.markdown

     such as `create`,
     an empty DataFrame is returned.

-1. Spark SQL follows hive sql syntax.
+1. The syntax of Spark SQL is mostly the same as the syntax of Hive SQL but with some subtle differences.
-    For example,
+    Spark supports Hive SQL too,
-    `spark.sql("SHOW tables IN some_schema LIKE '*perf*'")`
+    however,
-    returns a DataFrame with tables in the Hive database.
+    you should avoid using Hive-only syntax for performance concerns.

-2. JSON, ORC, Parquet and CSV files can be queried using Spark SQL without creating a table on the Spark DataFrame.
+2. In additional to Hive tables, non-hive tables (CSV, JSON, ORC, Parquet, etc.) can also be queried directly using Spark SQL.

         :::sql
         SELECT